 If you are a U.S. citizen, you should register with the U.S. State Department before you leave the U.S. This is very important.
 Should there be an accident, attack, or natural disaster, the Embassy will be able to contact you.
 This step is meant as a safeguard for you.
 The study abroad program sponsoring your study may register you with the U.S. State Department.

-- You will have to register for classes for the semester following your time abroad.
-To do so you will need to e-mail your course selection for the next term to your faculty advisor for his/her permission.
+You will have to register for classes for the semester following your time abroad.
+To do so you will need to e-mail your course selection for the next term to your faculty advisor to be cleared for registration.
 Let your faculty advisor know where you are.

 The grades you receive abroad will be calculated in your cumulative MMC grade point average.
 It is very important for you to arrange to have the transcript of your grades from your study abroad program sent directly to MMC.
 MMC cannot request your transcripts for you—only you can do this.
 Please be advised: